giry-dev/mangrove-docs/docs/SDK/getting-started/deploy-kandel.md

 https://github.com/mangrovedao/mangrove-ts/blob/ddd1250a619b98503524a5cae429f8fc30145f0c/packages/mangrove.js/examples/tutorials/deploy-kandel.js#L21-L25
 ```

+With this, you can generate a [distribution](../../kandel/how-does-kandel-work/step-by-step-visual-explanation.md#price-distribution) with the minimum recommended amount of liquidity to avoid %%density|density%% issues by:
+* Creating a generator
+* Calculating minimums per offer
-With this you can generate a distribution with the minimum recommended amount of liquidity to avoid %%density|density%% issues by creating a generator, calculating minimums per offer, and then calculating the distribution for the given price parameters of `minPrice: 900`, `maxPrice: 1100`, and default ratio.
-See the API documentation for [calculateMinimumDistribution](../technical-references/code/classes/KandelDistributionGenerator.md#calculateminimumdistribution) for additional details on for instance other `priceParams`.
-The `midPrice: 1100` is used to decide which offers become bids and which become asks.
+* Calculating the distribution for the given price parameters of `minPrice: 900`, `maxPrice: 1100`, and default ratio

+See the API documentation for [calculateMinimumDistribution](../technical-references/code/classes/KandelDistributionGenerator.md#calculateminimumdistribution) for more details on other `priceParams`.
+In our example here, `midPrice: 1100` is used to set the [current price](../../kandel/how-does-kandel-work/parameters.md), and decide which offers become bids and which become asks.

 ```javascript reference
 https://github.com/mangrovedao/mangrove-ts/blob/ddd1250a619b98503524a5cae429f8fc30145f0c/packages/mangrove.js/examples/tutorials/deploy-kandel.js#L26-L58